-ISO is an internationally-recognized standard
+ISO is an Internationally Recognized Standard

 The structure of ISO 27001’s risk-based approach and the PDCA cycle make it wide-reaching and flexible.
 Instead of specific actions and technologies, it allows companies to work within their established systems, evaluate weaknesses, and develop an ISMS specifically suited to their needs.

-ISO 27001 builds reputation
+ISO 27001 Compliance

 With its reputation as the global leader, ISO 27001 certification proves to current and potential customers that you have their best interests at heart.
 Demonstrating compliance means that you’ve taken the time to laboriously evaluate your entire business function to ensure the highest levels of security and practice.
 The rigor of the 27001 standards will help you stand out from your competition and strengthen existing relationships.

 Perhaps the single biggest benefit and proof of the continued importance of ISO 27001 is the focus of ISO standards on continuous improvement.
-Systems set up by the program are designed to be constantly evaluated and adjust to ensure the highest and most informed levels of function.
+Systems set up by the program are designed to be constantly evaluated and adjusted to ensure the highest and most informed levels of function.
 As security continues to evolve, those with ISO-certified information security management systems will be prepared to pivot as needed.

 Annual third-party surveillance audits and three-year recertification requires companies to demonstrate that they have an active system run by an engaged management team who holds employees accountable.
-ISO’s practice of constant revision also provides updated guidance to certified companies on an on-going basis.
+ISO’s practice of constant revision also provides updated guidance to certified companies on an ongoing basis.
 With a focus on what’s coming next, ISO-certified organizations are those best prepared for the future.

-Whether you’re a long-time cybersecurity practitioner or you’re just getting your feet wet in response to recent changes in requirements and regulations, learning about and implement an ISO ISMS will help position your company to capitalize on the benefits of a strong security infrastructure.
+Whether you’re a long-time cybersecurity practitioner or you’re just getting your feet wet in response to recent changes in requirements and regulations, learning about and implementing an ISO ISMS will help position your company to capitalize on the benefits of a strong security infrastructure.